 When are yoga classes held at Boston Medical Center?

 Yoga classes are held each Tuesday and Thursday evening from 6:00-7:15pm in the lower level of the Moakley building.
 All BMC patients and employee are eligible to attend.
-Classes are led by Anna Dunwell, Registered and Certified Kripalu Yoga Instructor.
+Classes are led by Betsy Simmons, MPH, Registered and Certified Kripalu Yoga Instructor.

 Massage is the manipulation of muscles to improve healing, health and wellness and relax the mind and body.
 A certified massage therapist uses different stroking and pressure techniques to help relax muscles and relieve painful, tense areas in the limbs, neck and back.